Nilay141/Cipher/README.md

 # Cipher

-here is the railfence cipher code in android studio.
+Here there is Additive cipher and Railfence cipher in Android studio